 Any work or servicing that the truck underwent could be of importance to us.
 These records could indicate problems with the vehicle, or defects, that contributed to the crash.
 They could also indicate negligence on the trucking company's side if these errors existed but were not serviced or if the truck did not undergo recommended routine maintenance.

 A trucking company has a responsibility to hire drivers who will not put others at risk on the road.
 A hiring record can easily show if a new, inexperienced driver was at the wheel that day.
 The same is true of a truck driver with a history of carelessness behind the wheel, or a history of substance abuse.
 The trucking company may be responsible for letting a negligent driver loose on the road.
 Someone without proper training in truck driving is a hazard to everyone, as is the case with a driver who has a history of carelessness, and it is the company's responsibility to make sure that their drivers are properly screened in all respects.

 Take action today

 If you or a loved one have been in a truck accident, you need representation now.
-In the state of New Hampshire, there is a law firm you can trust to be on your side when these unfortunate incidents occur.
+In Dover and Portsmouth, there is a law firm you can trust to be on your side when these unfortunate incidents occur.
 Contact us and our dedicated truck accident attorneys will be waiting to give you a free, private consultation about your case.